 Location: Pasco, WA

 Distance: 1.2 miles of trails

-There’s lots of Lewis and Clark history all over the Northwest, including at this state park located at the confluence of the Snake and Columbia rivers.
-Named in honor of the famous Shoshone guide, this state park was once a Lewis and Clark campsite; for thousands of years before that it served as a traditional fishing and trading area for Native Americans.
+There’s lots of Lewis and Clark history all over the Northwest, including at Sacajawea Historical State Park located at the confluence of the Snake and Columbia rivers.
+Named in honor of the famous Shoshone guide, this state park was once a Lewis and Clark campsite.
+For thousands of years before that it served as a traditional fishing and trading area for Native Americans.
 In addition to an on-site interpretive center, the park offers 1.2 miles of hiking trails, self-guided interpretive displays and more than 9,100 feet of freshwater frontage to explore.

 Location: Ilwaco, WA

 **This trail is not currently open due to COVID-19, but make note for when it does reopen.